March Birthstone: Aquamarine

 The modern birthstone representing March is aquamarine.
 Famed for millennia for its pure and even blue or blue-green color, potentially large size, and sparkling clarity, the aquamarine has been a valued gem to many cultures.
 Aquamarine is a variety of the gem species beryl, making it a close cousin of emerald.

 The word "aquamarine" is a direct reference to its color.
 It is a marriage of the two Latin words aqua, which simply means "water", and marina, which means "of the sea".
-As the name suggests, much of the lore surrounding the stone is connected to the ocean in some way.
+As the name suggests, much of the lore surrounding the stone connects to the ocean.

-In addition to being the birthstone for March, aquamarine is also traditionally given to commemorate a 19th wedding anniversary.
+In addition to being the birthstone for March, aquamarine traditionally commemorates a 19thwedding anniversary

 at Angara